Italy Hiking: Tuscany & Cinque Terre

 This tour includes various modes of transportation, including private buses, trains in Cinque Terre and the Italian Riviera, and ferries.

-- Ferry transfers from Manarola to Monterosso and from Portofino to Rapello are included on tour.
+- Ferry transfers from Manarola to Monterosso and from Rapello to Portofino are included on tour.

 - On this tour, you'll need to come prepared with your own gear for the daily hikes and mountain adventures, including hiking shoes, a day pack, reusable water bottle, and more.
 For a detailed suggested packing list, see the “Clothing & packing tips” section.

-- Please note that our travelers are limited to one checked bag and one personal item each due to storage limitations on vans and taxis.
+- Please note that our travelers are limited to one checked bag and one personal item each due to storage limitations on the bus.

 - Some airlines may impose additional charges if you exceed baggage size and weight restrictions.
 Be advised that you’re responsible for any baggage fees incurred.